oarepo/file-management-dialog/README.md

    yarn add @oarepo/file-manager
    ```

-3. Since this package uses Uppy, which includes Preact as its internal dependency, you have to install compatible version of Preact explicitly and, if using React in your existing project, you also need to [set up a Wrapper](https://swizec.com/blog/seamlessly-render-a-preact-component-in-a-react-project/) to seamlessly render Preact components inside a `div` container:
+3. Before version 1.1.0, the package included Preact as its internal peer dependency.
+To make it work, a compatible version of Preact (tested with v10.5.13) had to be installed explicitly and, if using React in the existing project as well, you also needed to [set up a Wrapper](https://swizec.com/blog/seamlessly-render-a-preact-component-in-a-react-project/) to seamlessly render Preact components inside a `div` container:

    Install Preact: